stkim1/NSLogger-iPad-Viewer/README.md

 #NSLogger-iPad-Viewer

 NSLogger viewer app on iPad

-Derived from [Florent Pillet's NSLogger](https://github.com/fpillet/NSLogger), NSLogger iPad is an in-field logging tool to monitor your mobile apps' behavior outside of office.
+Derived from [Florent Pillet's NSLogger](https://github.com/fpillet/NSLogger), NSLogger iPad is an in-field logging tool to monitor your mobile application's behavior in unfabricated, real-world environments.
+NSLogger-iPad-Viewer makes use of Bluetooth connection to transmit an application's logging traces.

+This is extremely useful to monitor how your application behaves on cellular network, handles GPS data, and/or, treats large data exchange with backend.

 ##Minimum Requirements
 iOS 5.1 and upward<br/>